NDipArch (Ahmedabad), MArch(McG.)

 ARCH 564 Design for Development

 Bhatt is the author of Resorts of the Raj: Hill Stations of India and co-author of After the Masters: Contemporary Indian Architecture and The Urban Problematique.
-He has also contributed to standard references such as the Encyclopedia of 20th Century Architecture and Time Saver Standard for Urban Design.
 Reviewing Resorts of the Raj, the renowned economist and the former Ambassador to India John Kenneth Galbraith wrote: “The British in India have now emerged as earlier did the Romans as great architects and committed builders.
 Nowhere was this more evident than in the hills to which they, and other, resorted in the summer.
 All this is wonderfully evident in this elegant book which I strongly recommend.”
+After the Masters, the first significant work on post-colonial contemporary architectural production in India is an important contribution to the assessment of global modern architecture; it has also become a standard by which the following books on the subject have been judged.
+He has also contributed to standard reference publications such as Encyclopaedia of 20th Century Architecture (2004) and Time Saver Standards for Urban Design (2003).
+He has also written chapters in books, including: Actions: What You Can Do with the City (2008), Ground-breaking Food Gardens (2014).
 He has also co-edited research seminar proceedings, scientific journal issues and written many research papers and academic articles.

 He has been involved in a number of pioneering research areas: a study of the informal housing sector in India (How the Other Half Builds) which was used to change formal low-cost housing norms; the introduction of market housing ideas in China (Housing a Billion; and the international seminar Rural Housing: The First Step to Market Housing that he organized in Chongqing, Sichuan, 1993).